refiner-io/mobile-sdk-react-native/README.md

 ![npm](https://img.shields.io/npm/v/refiner-react-native)

 This repository hosts the official Refiner React Native SDK.
-Installing this package allows you to track user data in Refiner and launch in-app surveys within your app.
+Installing this package allows you to track user data in Refiner and launch in-app surveys within your React Native app.

-Refiner is a customer feedback survey platform designed specifically for web and mobile applications.
-Get spot-on insights from your users with perfectly timed [mobile app microsurveys](https://refiner.io/features/mobile-app-surveys/).
+Refiner is a user feedback survey tool designed specifically to launch [in-app surveys](https://refiner.io/features/in-app-surveys/) in web and mobile applications.
+Get spot-on insights from your users with perfectly timed microsurveys.

 With Refiner you can ask your users any question while they are using your react-native app.
 Measure [customer satisfaction (CSAT)](https://refiner.io/solutions/csat/), [Net Promoter Score (NPS)](https://refiner.io/solutions/nps/), or [customer effort score (CES)](https://refiner.io/solutions/ces/), research what to built next or profile your users.
 Refiner supports all survey use cases and comes packed with expert-built templates that will get you started quickly.